VincentH14/Vincent_2025/navigation/about.md

 ## My Background
-<p>The move from Finland was extremely hard as I had to learn a new language and a adapt to a new culture.</p>
+<p>The move from Finland was extremely hard as I had to learn a new language and a adapt to a new culture.
+But I pushed and perserved past it and I feel like thats helped me become the person I am today!</p>